Hyperentanglement-enhanced quantum illumination: Hyperentanglement-enhanced sensitivity in the low noise regime

 The subscripts $3$ and $4$ indicate the two distinct spatial modes while $\ket{1_k}_j$ represents presence of a single photon in the $k$-th temporal mode and the spatial mode $j$ and none in the other temporal modes.
-It is important to note that each $\ket{1_k}_j$ in \eqref{eq:9} and the following equations of this section, is a single photon state with the values assumed by $k$ indicating the temporal mode occupied by the photon.
 One of the entangled photons is sent towards the possible target while the other is stored.
-Let the spatial mode associated with the dispatched photon be $3$.
-In the absence of any object, the returning state is the unpolarised thermal state.
-Assuming that the detection window is open long enough to receive $M$ temporal modes, with small $N_B$ (low noise regime) such that $MN_B\ll 1$, the returning thermal state, along with the stored state is represented by $\rho_0$.
-In a slight abuse of notation, we shall index the returning state as well as the dispatched single photon state by $3$.
-Then, $\rho_0$ has the form\, \cite{lloyd2008enhanced},
+Let the spatial mode associated with the dispatched photon be $3$ and the spatial mode occupied by the stored photon be $4$.
+The local state of the stored photon is of the form,

-Here, $\ket{0}$ is the vacuum state and $I_4$ stands for the $4M$ dimensional identity operator.
-The mean number of thermal photons depends on the frequency but assuming the values of $\omega_S$ and $\omega_I$ are sufficiently close, we approximated the mean thermal photon number to be the same for both the frequencies.
-In the presence of a weakly reflecting object with reflectance $\kappa$, we have,
+Where $I_4$ is the 4M dimensional identity operator over the space spanned by the single photon states occupying $M$ distinct temporal modes, with each mode being further indexed by two distinct frequencies and polarizations.
+In the absence of any object, the returning state is the unpolarized thermal state with mean number of thermal photons per temporal mode ($N_B$) satisfying the condition $MN_B \ll 1$.
+The mean number of thermal photons depends on the frequency but assuming the values of $\omega_S$ and $\omega_I$ are sufficiently close, we approximate the mean thermal photon number to be the same for both the frequencies.
+The thermal state, $\rho_t$, under the low noise condition is approximated as \,\cite{lloyd2008enhanced},